Updated: August 2016

-India, Israel, and Pakistan have never signed the treaty and possess nuclear arsenals.
+India, Israel, and Pakistan never signed the NPT and possess nuclear arsenals.
 Iraq initiated a secret nuclear program under Saddam Hussein before the 1991 Persian Gulf War.
 North Korea announced its withdrawal from the NPT in January 2003 and has tested nuclear devices since that time.
-Iran and Libya have pursued secret nuclear activities in violation of the treaty’s terms, and Syria is suspected of doing the same.
+Iran and Libya have pursued secret nuclear activities in violation of the treaty’s terms, and Syria is suspected of having done the same.
 Still, nuclear nonproliferation successes outnumber failures and dire forecasts decades ago that the world would be home to dozens of states armed with nuclear weapons have not come to pass.

-China: About 240 total warheads.
+- About 260 total warheads.

 Non-NPT Nuclear Weapons Possessors:

 The following arsenal estimates are based on the amount of fissile material—highly enriched uranium and plutonium—that each of the states is estimated to have produced.
 Fissile material is the key element for making nuclear weapons.
 India and Israel are believed to use plutonium in their weapons, while Pakistan is thought to use highly enriched uranium.